Linux Root Password Reset

 Funny Story - Password Reset Prank

 In the late ’90s I told the trick about init=/bin/sh to a friend.
 He went to his college campus and changed the root password on one of the machines that was used for Usenet posts (mostly binaries).
-He changed it two or three times that week.
+He changed the root’s password two or three times that week.

-A couple days after root password was incessantly being reset, the following message appeared in machine’s motd:
+A couple days later, the following message appeared in machine’s motd:

-I KNOW WHO IS DOING THIS AND WILL DEAL WITH HIM!!!!
+I KNOW WHO IS DOING THIS AND AM GONNA DEAL WITH HIM!!!!

 Funny Story - Pepper Bites!